XiaoLi0614/xiaoli.github.io/index.md

 Currently, I'm working on designing efficient consensus protocol with open membership.

 ## News
+**Mar/2024**:  I completed my internship at Chainlink Labs.
+Thanks for all the support from my mentor Dr. [Chrysa Stathakopoulou](https://chainlinklabs.com/research) and my manager [Lorenz Breidenbach](https://chainlinklabs.com/research).
+We worked on censorship-resistance reputation systems for leader-based BFT consensus.
+Stay tuned for more info.
 **Mar/2024**:  I am selected to receive Dissertation Year Completion Fellowship for 2024.
 **Feb/2024**:  I serve as a mentor for SIGPLAN Mentorship program, which is organized by Symposium on Principles of Programming Languages (POPL).
 **Sep/2023**: I started my internship at Chainlink Labs as a research engineer.
 So excited to get hands-on experience in the industry research environment.